| Attempt | Saved | CP | CARS | BB | PS | Total | Remove |

 Start by entering the number of questions you answered correctly in each of the four MCAT sections.
 Chemical and Physical Foundations, Biological and Biochemical Foundations, and Psychological, Social, and Biological Foundations each contain up to 59 scored questions in the simplified ranges used here, while CARS contains up to 53.
 Enter whole numbers only.
 The calculator assumes you are entering raw correct answers, not percentages, and it does not apply any deduction for incorrect guesses because the MCAT has no guessing penalty.

-After you click Convert Scores, the tool estimates a scaled score for each section and then reports an approximate percentile for that section.
-It also sums the four scaled scores to display your total score and an overall percentile estimate.
-If you are comparing multiple practice tests, you can use the Copy Summary button to save the result in a note, spreadsheet, tutoring log, or study journal.
+Results update live as you type.
+Once all four sections are filled in, the tool estimates a scaled score for each section, reports an approximate percentile, and sums the four scaled scores to display your total score and an overall percentile estimate, along with a visual of where each section sits on the 118-132 scale.
+Each section line additionally shows its next breakpoint — how many more correct answers would likely lift that scaled score by a point — and the snapshot names the highest-leverage section, the one sitting closest to a jump.
+Add an optional target total score and the goal planner works out the cheapest path to it: the fewest additional correct answers, section by section, that reach your target.
+If you are comparing multiple practice tests, use Copy Summary to save the result in a note, spreadsheet, tutoring log, or study journal, Copy Link to share a URL that reproduces your exact inputs, and Save Attempt to build a private practice-test history in this browser with a trend chart and CSV export.
 That is especially useful when you want to track the same student across several full-length exams or watch whether section gains are translating into total-score movement.

 The most helpful way to use the output is comparatively rather than emotionally.
 A one-point gain in scaled score is not equally easy in every section and at every raw-score level.
 Sometimes three extra correct answers still keep you on the same scaled score plateau, while in another band a single additional correct answer pushes you into the next scaled score.
 This tool helps you spot those breakpoints so your next week of studying can be aimed where it matters most.